bean-mhm/Saffron/README.md

 # Donations

-I made Saffron free and open-source because knowledge shouldn't be behind a pay wall and I understand that not everyone can afford to pay tens of dollars for a simple node pack.
-However, if you think the project is deserving, feel free to support me at [Ko-fi](https://ko-fi.com/bean_mhm).
+If you think the project is deserving, feel free to support me at [Ko-fi](https://ko-fi.com/bean_mhm).
 Your support is hugely appreciated!

 # Useful Links